-The PhD in Pharmacognosy includes a set of teaching units that are consistent with the objectives and permits gradual specialization.
-Student progress is monitored by two supervisors who ensure that appropriate conditions are in place.
+The PhD in Pharmaceutical Microbiology includes a set of teaching units that are consistent with the objectives and permits gradual specialization.
+Student progress is monitored by two supervisors that ensures that appropriate conditions are in place.
 Doctoral students have access to scientific teaching and professional training.
 The teaching proposed is based on the expertise of research units and socio-economic partners associated with the doctorate.
-The doctorate has set clear and suitable objectives with regard to the duration of theses taking into account the profiles of doctoral students and any special conditions.
+The doctorate has set clear and suitable objectives with regard to the duration of theses considering the profiles of doctoral students and any special conditions.